optimuspryne/open-streaming/README.md

    - nano
    - chromium
    - xscreensaver.
-4. I configured/changed Chromium's homepage, new tab page and default startup page to web addresss where I'm hosting the file.
+4. I configured/changed Chromium's homepage, new tab page and default startup page to web address where I'm hosting the html file.
 5. I added the following command to startup: chromium --start-fullscreen (chromium --kiosk is an alternative option).
 This was done via the LXQt session settings GUI.
 6. I enabled autologin for the htpc user, you can do this by editing the lightdm config file at /etc/lightdm/lightdm.conf.
 (Step will differ if you choose a different DM, DE or OS)
    - Find the section labeled **[Seat:*]** and uncomment this line **'autologin-user=your_username'** and replace **your_username** with the name of your user.